frec3044/dashboard-lake-ice/rubric.md

 Question 10:

-- Full Credit: Card with an appropiate plot (one displays data in a logical and insight way) is present.
+- Full Credit: Card with an appropriate plot (one displays data in a logical and insightful way) is present.
 Plot is generated using ggplot.
 The appropriate geom is used.
 Clear axis labels and titles are used.
 Data in the JSON.

 - Partial Credit: Card with an appropiate plot (one displays data in a logical and insightful way) is present. but minor errors in the plot.
 Plot is provided but one of the required elements missing or incorrect (colors, axes, labels, title, labels)